junimohano/hairbook/README.md

 - Ngrx Effects
 -	Google, Facebook Login
 - Lazy Modules
+- Progressive Web App (PWA)

 ## Development server

-Run `npm install`

-Run `ng serve` for a dev server.
+Run `ng s` for a dev server.

-Navigate to `http://localhost:5000/`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development server for production
+Run `ng build -prod` for a dev server.

+Run `npm run precache`

+Deploy to a server.